-CompSoc's Annual General Meeting was conducted between 00:00 and 23:59 on the 15th April 2020.
-A new constitution was approved, and your new exec for 2020/2021 was chosen.
-A full breakdown of the results is now available.
+CompSoc's Annual General Meeting was conducted between 00:00 and 23:59 on the 15th March 2021.
+Your new exec for 2021/2022 was chosen, and a full breakdown of the results is now available.

 Hi, I'm Tom and running for re-election as CompSoc President!
 I have served as President over the last year and Publicity Officer over the previous year.

 Over the last year, I have helped CompSoc navigate the transition to digital events.
 Last summer, I spearheaded our first digital game jam, DurJam, which I hope to run again in the coming months.
 Since then, I have organised a range of workshops, socials, and sponsor events throughout the year, and hope to continue these when in-person events return.

 Despite the pandemic, I have secured new sponsorship and increased CompSoc's income.
 I would like to use this income to help provide higher-quality events and introduce CompSoc stash.
 Having attended 24 hackathons in various capacities, I believe in encouraging CompSoc members to participate in hackathons and would re-introduce the Hackathon Reimbursement Fund for travel expenses when in-person events safely return.